How these researchers have overcome one major challenge of LiFi?

 - fix a new VLC enabled light source

-None of the options above however solves the cost issue in LiFi and do not offer any cost savings.
+None of the options above however solves the cost issue in LiFi and does not offer any cost savings.

 We started looking for solutions at our end and with the client’s permission are sharing two solutions that have the potential to solve the problem of integration with light sources in LiFi.